convissor/login-security-solution/readme.txt

 * Initial import to `plugins.svn.wordpress.org`.

 = 0.0.3 =
-* Fix mixups in the code saving the "Change All Passwords" admin UI.
+* Fix mix ups in the code saving the "Change All Passwords" admin UI.
 * Adjust IdleTest so it doesn't radically change `wp_users` auto increment.
 * Tested under WordPress 3.3.1.
 * Unit tests pass using PHP 5.4.0RC8-dev, 5.3.11-dev, and 5.2.18-dev.

 = 0.0.2 =
 * Use Unicode character properties to improve portability.
-* Stop tests short if not in a wp install.
+* Stop tests short if not in a WordPress install.
-* Skip dict test if dict not available.
+* Skip `dict` test if `dict` not available.
 * Skip database tests if transactions are not available.
 * Tested under WordPress 3.3.1.
 * Unit tests pass using PHP 5.4.0RC8-dev, 5.3.11-dev, and 5.2.18-dev.